bimdata/python-api-client/docs/CollaborationApi.md

 Create a document

 Create a document.
-If the document is one of {'IFC', 'DXF', 'DWG', 'GLTF', 'OBJ', 'POINT_CLOUD'}, a model will be created and attached to this document  Required scopes: document:write
+If the document is one of {'DXF', 'DWG', 'GLTF', 'OBJ', 'IFC', 'POINT_CLOUD'}, a model will be created and attached to this document  Required scopes: document:write

 ### Example